Last Update: 9/19/18

 2. You were hurt, but not as badly as you are claiming (for instance, it’s not a permanent injury); or

 3. You have a pre-existing condition that is the real cause of your problems, or is exacerbating your distress from the accident.
-(Note: Florida law recognizes that pre-existing conditions can be intensified or “aggravated” in an accident, and allows for recovery here.)
+(Note: Florida law recognizes that pre-existing conditions can be intensified or “aggravated” in an accident, and allows for compensation to be awarded to a victim.)

 Sometimes, You Just Have to Sue